eolesinski/poliscipy/docs/faqs.md

 <details>
   <summary>Where can I find examples and tutorials?</summary>
-  Visit the <a href="https://eolesinski.github.io/poliscipy/examples.html">Examples section</a> of the documentation site for detailed tutorials and code snippets.
+  Visit the <a href="https://eolesinski.github.io/poliscipy/examples.html">Examples section</a> of the documentation for detailed tutorials and code snippets.
 </details>

 <details>